vrmarcelino/CCMetagen/README.md

 It is important that taxids are incorporated in sequence headers for processing with CCMetagen.
 We provide scripts to rename sequences in the nt database [here](https://github.com/vrmarcelino/CCMetagen/tree/master/benchmarking/rename_nt).

 If you want to use the RefSeq database, the format is similar to the one required for Kraken.
 The [Opiniomics blog](http://www.opiniomics.org/building-a-kraken-database-with-new-ftp-structure-and-no-gi-numbers/) describes how to download sequences in an adequate format.
+Note that you still need to build the index with KMA: `kma_index -i refseq.fna -o refseq_indexed -NI -Sparse -` or `kma_index -i refseq.fna -o refseq_indexed -NI -Sparse TG` for faster analysis.

 ## Quick Start